 - While still lying in bed, bring one knee slowly up to your chest and hug it with your arms.
 Hold for 10 seconds.
 Alternate with the other knee.
 The other leg should be kept straight as you hold your knee.
 Keep your spine straight.
 Do not forcibly pull your knee up to your chest.
 Keep alternating.

 - While still lying in bed, lie on your back.
 Bend both knees at a 90-degree angle.
 Cross your legs (one leg over the other).
 Hold this position and only allow both legs to slowly fall to the side.
 Hold for 30 seconds.
 Repeat in the other direction.
 Do not rush this as it will take time for any tightness to release.

 - While on your stomach, bend both knees upward and tuck your thighs under your stomach and chest.
 Hold for 1 minute.

 - Use gentle massage with your hands and knuckles around the muscular areas of your hips and lower back.
 Avoid direct pressure on the joint so as not to cause injury to any sensitive nerves.

-After Getting out of Bed:
+After Getting Out of Bed:

 - Sit on the edge of your bed.
 Feet firmly on the floor.
 Bend one of your knees and bring one foot up on the bed.
 Your foot should be resting in front of you near your buttocks.
 Hold this position for 30 seconds.
 Repeat with the other foot.

 - Squat directly down on the ground until your stomach meets your thighs.
 Hold for 30 seconds.
 Get up slowly.
-Hold onto the bed for support and balance or squat down on a stack of books to avoid falling backward.
+Hold onto the bed for support and balance or squat down on a stack of books to avoid falling over.

 - Stand straight up and point both hands directly up to the ceiling while looking forward.
-Your hands, arms, back and legs should be in a straight line.
+Your hands, arms, spine and legs should be in a straight line.
 Hold for 20 seconds.
 Push up as if you are trying to reach the ceiling.
 Keep looking forward.

 During the Day: